A couple sharing morning coffee in their home kitchen

 The case for home dialysis is well established.
 Access is what holds it back.

-The platform
+The cost

 A new approach to vascular access — built for life outside the clinic.